- Is Commencement the same as Graduation?

 When are students fitted for their cap and gown?

 Gowns are sized by height and weight and you provide this information when you place your online order.

 How much does my cap and gown cost?

-There is no cost to you for your cap, gown and hood.
+There is no cost to you for your cap and gown.
 You are eligible to receive them regardless of whether you plan to attend the Commencement Ceremony or not.

-I am student teaching and cannot attend the Commencement Fair, how do I get my cap, gown and hood?
+I am student teaching and cannot attend the Commencement Fair, how do I get my cap and gown?

 Dress Code – What should I wear?

 Dress for the weekend is typically “business casual.”
 Please remember, Commencement is an outdoor event.
 Be prepared for all weather conditions (warm coats, sunscreen, etc.) and wear shoes appropriate for damp, uneven, grassy terrain.

 Graduates, please honor this dignified occasion (and your family!) by wearing appropriate dress clothing and footwear on Commencement day.